Developer-BT/DietXML/Rust/readme.md

 fn main() {
     let mut xb: XmlBuilder = XmlBuilder::new();

-    // schemas are defined in plan text but must well formed with matching Tag, this is validated by the library let txt_schema =
+    // schemas are defined in plain text but must well formed with matching Tag, this is validated by the library let txt_schema =
     "<root>
         <department>